mahbubartisan/mahbubartisan/README.md

 I am a self-motivated web developer.
-I care deeply about creating world-class, useful, and beautiful products that help people and make a difference.
-I can be as involved in your project as you need me to be.
+I’m extremely passionate about web development and design in all it’s forms and helping small businesses and artisans build and improve their online presence.

 ## SKILLS: